p4ck493/ts-is/README.md

 ## Introduction

 ### Why you should use and support the package:

-1. ✅ **947** declared functions.
-2. ✅ Typification.
+1. ✅ Typification.
-3. ✅ Reducing the code in the project.
+2. ✅ Reducing the code in the project.
-4. ✅ Easier to read and understand the code.
+3. ✅ Easier to read and understand the code.
-5. ✅ CDN support.
+4. ✅ CDN support.
-6. ✅ Compatible with the oldest version of JavaScript (ES6 - ECMAScript 2015).
+5. ✅ Compatible with the oldest version of JavaScript (ES6 - ECMAScript 2015).
-7. ✅ Compatible with the oldest version of TypeScript (0.8.0).
+6. ✅ Compatible with the oldest version of TypeScript (0.8.0).
-8. ✅ Maintenance of global contexts: globalThis, window, self, global.
+7. ✅ Maintenance of global contexts: globalThis, window, self, global.
-9. ✅ No dependencies
+8. ✅ No dependencies
-10. ✅ AMD, Node & browser ready
+9. ✅ AMD, Node & browser ready
-11. ✅ Small size: ~3KB.
+10. ✅ Small size: ~8KB.
-    1. The size of the package for building the production version is about **3KB**, and if you use a **CDN** in this case, it is about **5KB**

 ## 💡 Idea